peterewills/peterewills.github.io/index.md

 <img src="{{ "/assets/images/piano.jpg" | absolute_url }}"
 width="25%" hspace="20" align="right">

-I live in Boulder, Colorado, where I have the privilege of enjoying the sunshine and fresh mountain air.
-Alongside my work in computing and mathematics, I love riding and working on my bikes.
+I live in San Francisco, California.
+I love learning new things about math, computing and physics.
+I have very adorable two cats, Henry and Momo, and enjoy working on my bike in my spare time.
 My favorite theorem is the [Reisz representation theorem][1], and I worship at the [Church of Emacs][2].

 <div style="margin-top:1 cm" align="center">For more, see <a href="{{ "/about/" | absolute_url }}">About Me.</a></div>